cudmorelab/cudmorelab.github.io/_pages/research.md

 <IMG width=375 src="{{ site.url }}{{ site.baseurl }}/assets/images/research/dendrite-1.png">
 </div>

 There are two main branches of research in the lab.
 One branch is focused on developing **data analysis pipelines**.
 As our ability to collect more detailed and increasingly larger datasets becomes commonplace, a major bottleneck is the analysis of this data.
 We are building the next generation pipelines to fill this gap and manage this data analysis across a range of data types including: neuronal structure, Ca<sup>++</sup> signaling, and vascular plasticity.
+Please see our [Software](/software) page for more info.

 <div class="my-float-right">
 <video muted controls width="375">